 There were TWO things in our fridge at all times when I was growing up that were meant for breakfast.
-Strawberry jam and Marmite spread.
+Strawberry jam and Marmite spread (New Zealand Marmite, not the UK kind!).
 These were always on the breakfast table for anyone who wanted toast.
 I was a Marmite girl, still am.
 But if my mother ever made homemade strawberry jam, then all else was irrelevant.
 I wanted that delicious, classic homemade strawberry jam slathered on top of EVERYTHING!

 WOULD YOU like to make classic strawberry jam with only half the sugar, and all of the fruity, berry flavor?
 Then look no more, this homemade strawberry jam is honestly the best!
 One taste of this apple and ripe strawberry jam, and you’ll never want to buy from the store again!

-Instead of store-bought pectin, I made this reduced sugar strawberry ham with apple that naturally contains pectin perfect for homemade jams.
+Yes!
+It’s a crucial ingredient.
+Instead of store-bought pectin, I made this reduced sugar strawberry ham with apple.
+That is because apples naturally contain pectin perfect for homemade jams.
 Some recipes like to add lemon juice as a source of pectin instead, but when I tried it I found that the flavor of lemon tended to overpower that of strawberries (making the jam somewhat sour).
 So I went with apples, and the result is delicious!

 So what makes this homemade strawberry jam special?